danez13/MLFinalProject/README.md

     - dataset was not meant for classification, a column for class was required to be added
     - dataset required to be normalized
         - this was solved by using the mean and the standard deviation
+- data analysis
+    - during the data analysis it can be found that sensor values drop after a certain amount of time, this is an indication that the engines require maintence before failure.
+    - this can be accomplished during data processing by setting a window during which an engine might need maintence

 ## Citations
 A. Saxena and K. Goebel (2008).
 “Turbofan Engine Degradation Simulation Data Set”, NASA Prognostics Data Repository, NASA Ames Research Center, Moffett Field, CA